RomiRao/prueba-landing-page/README.md

 ### ✦ Contact section

 At this section you can find all the data to be able to contact the restaurant, and a form to write a small message that will send and email to de company.
+(As long as it's just a layout and example of my work, is just ilustrative)

 <p align="center">
    <img src="./src/assets/examples/contact.png" style="width: 90%;" alt="tasks example">